RudreshVeerkhare/Rheidos/docs/index.md

 - Taichi for high‑performance compute kernels (optional, but great for simulation)
 - Numpy as the glue for data exchange

+Prefer a straight-to-the-point walkthrough?
+See the User Guide: `docs/user-guide.md`.

 The goal: keep you in “flow”.
 Spin up a window fast, drop in a mesh, write a few kernels, and iterate from a notebook or a small script.
 The abstractions are intentionally light so you can keep creating your own layers of abstraction as you experiment.

 If you’re new to Panda3D or Taichi, don’t worry — the docs include short intros and walk‑throughs.
 Think developer‑to‑developer chat with runnable snippets.